-I’m not sure it’s just me, but I love to eat the best dishes in Italy as well, so when I’m abroad I always try to find traditional foods and yummy treats (which were also a large part of my stash of souvenirs from Japan) that I can bring home.
+I’m not sure if it’s just me, but I love to eat the best dishes even when I’m in Italy.
+That is why when I’m abroad I always try to find traditional foods and yummy treats (which were also a large part of my stash of souvenirs from Japan) that I can bring home.

 Be aware that in some cases, as for other items in this list, import restrictions might apply.
 Always check what you can bring back beforehand or you will be forced to leave your items behind when you leave!

-The Edinburgh Rock Factory has been producing this treat since 1947: if you’re looking for Scottish souvenirs that have a history, that’s the thing.
+The Edinburgh Rock Factory has been making these treats since 1947: if you’re looking for authentic Scottish souvenirs that have a history, you got them.

-While you can find Walkers Shortbread also in the rest of England (I never leave without buying some boxes that I carry home with me), this manufacturer is very much Scottish.
-You can recognize their boxes because they have a Scottish plaid design and it’s pretty easy to find them all over Scotland.
+While you can find Walkers Shortbread also in the rest of England (I never leave without buying a few boxes for us), this manufacturer is very much Scottish.
+You can recognize their boxes because they have a Scottish plaid design.
+It’s also pretty easy to find them all over Scotland.

-You’d be surprised to know that last time we spent a couple of days in London we realized that shortbreads are more expensive over there than in Edinburgh!
+You’d be surprised to know that the last time we spent a couple of days in London we realized that shortbreads over there are way more expensive than in Edinburgh!
 So you can add them to the list of budget Scotland souvenirs.

 Another brand we loved is Dean’s.
-They make delicious butterscotch cookies, and Al also tried their lemon shortbread.
-To die for!
-It’s another made in Scotland brand that you should absolutely try.
+They make delicious butterscotch cookies.
+Al also tried their lemon shortbread.
+He asked me to mention are absolutely irresistible!

 If you’re planning to visit Edinburgh Castle, there’s a shop inside that sells butterscotch cookies (Dean’s) and Scottish shortbread!

-Once again you’ll see the tartans of Scotland on the boxes that indicate that it’s another made in Scotland original product: bonus points because they’re so easy to recognize!
+Once again you’ll see the tartans of Scotland on the boxe.
+They indicate that it’s another authentic made in Scotland gift: bonus points because they’re so easy to recognize!

 Mrs Tilly’s Confectionery is a family run business that still uses a secret recipe to make fudge, toffee and the delicious Scottish tablet.

 Whether you’re planning to buy Scotland souvenirs on the cheap or bigger boxes that you can share with your family and friends, they’ve got you covered.
-They have a wide variety of flavours, both in single bars (which are pretty cheap) or in bigger bags, up to 1kg of tablet and fudge!
+There is a wide variety of flavours, both in single bars (which are pretty cheap) or in bigger bags, up to 1kg of tablet and fudge!

-Sadly in fact, while they can be carried around in Europe for the time being, but some of the ingredients are off limits for many other Countries.
+Sadly in fact, while they can be carried around in Europe for short flights, some of the ingredients are off limits for many other Countries.

 Chippy sauce is a brown sauce that is traditionally found in Edinburgh.
 A unique blend of fruit and spices, used on fries or fish and chips.
 It looks like gravy but please, don’t offend the Scots by asking them if it’s the same thing: it’s not!!!

-Chippy sauce can be also used for sandwiches, potatoes, fried chicken… and someone uses it on pizza.
+Chippy sauce can be also used for sandwiches, potatoes, fried chicken… and someone uses it as pizza topping.

-Yet you’ll have to excuse me if I’m not fond of eating my pizza with chippy sauce: pizza in Naples is completely different!
+Please forgive me I’m not fond of eating my pizza with chippy sauce: pizza in Naples is a completely different thing!

-Unless you pack it in your checked-in baggage, being extra careful in wrapping it in a lot of layers, you won’t be able to bring it back with you on a plane because of the restrictions on liquids.
+Unless you pack it in your checked-in baggage, being extra careful in wrapping it in a lot of layers, you might not be able to bring it back with you on a plane because of the restrictions on liquids.

 If you’re lucky you’ll find Irn Bru after the security controls at the airport.

-Many people choose to bring back an empty can of Irn Bru that they can use as a pencil holder on a travel-themed writing desk!
+Many travel enthusiasts prefer to bring back an empty can of Irn Bru that they can use as a pencil holder on a travel-themed writing desk!

 Horn is also used for lots of different spoons.
-We have seen horn porridge spoons and even horn egg spoons all over the Royal Mile in Edinburgh.
-Of course they’re not a budget option and you should make sure to wrap them very carefully if you don’t want them to break (maybe it’s better to put them in your carry-on to be on the safe side!).
+We have seen horn porridge spoons and even horn egg spoons in many shops at the Royal Mile in Edinburgh.
+Of course they’re not a budget option and you should make sure to wrap them very carefully if you don’t want them to break (put them in your carry-on to be on the safe side!).
 Yet they’re definitely traditional gifts from Scotland that you won’t find anywhere else.

 A different kind of kitchen tool, which you can put in your checked-in luggage, is the wooden spurtle.
 This Scottish tool dates back to the fifteenth century and it’s used to stir porridge, soups or stews.

 Being in love with Highland cows, I was looking for a souvenir from Scotland that would remind me of these beautiful animals, that we don’t have in Italy.
-Well, on the Royal Mile I found some super-cute wooden sculptures of a Highland cow.
-There were several sizes and came at cheap prices, so I got quite a few of the tiny ones for my friends and family.
-Everyone loved this very Scottish gift!
+Well, on the Royal Mile I found some super-cute wooden sculptures of Highland cows.

 Greyfriars Bobby trinkets